Healthy gluten free blueberry muffins are made with almond flour and Greek yogurt. They are delicious, fluffy and make the perfect healthy breakfast!

 - Push 2 blueberries into each muffin and place 3 more blueberries on top.

-- Bake until browned and set, about 20 minutes.
-Keep an eye on the muffins during the last few minutes – they remain pale for a long time, and when they do brown, it happens fast.
+- Bake until browned and set, 15-20 minutes.
+Keep an eye on them during the last few minutes – they remain pale for a long time.
+When they do brown, it happens fast.

-- Cool the gluten free blueberry muffins 5 minutes in the pan on a cooling rack, then transfer to the cooling rack to cool for 10 more minutes.
+- Cool the muffins for 5 minutes in the pan on a cooling rack, then transfer them directly to the cooling rack to cool for 10 more minutes before enjoying them.